rcl-ssl/docs/authorization/aad-account.md

 You should now sign in to the Azure Portal using the existing or new AAD Work or School account.

-It is strongly recommended that you sign in with this AAD Work or School account in the Azure Portal when you subscribe to the RCL Portal App in the Azure Marketplace.
+It is strongly recommended that you sign in with this AAD Work or School account in the Azure Portal when you subscribe to the RCL SSL Portal in the Azure Marketplace.

 # Access Control